googleapis/google-auth-library-python/docs/user-guide.rst

 `Google Application Default Credentials`_ abstracts authentication across the different Google Cloud Platform hosting environments.
-When running on any Google Cloud hosting environment or when running locally with the `Google Cloud SDK`_ installed :func:`default` can automatically determine the credentials from the environment::
+When running on any Google Cloud hosting environment or when running locally with the `Google Cloud SDK`_ installed, :func:`default` can automatically determine the credentials from the environment::

     import google.auth